This feature is broken for iOS devices running 10.3 and above including iOS 11. We are waiting on Apple team for the fix.

 Cisco WLC 7.6+ for DNS ACL feature; not possible with FlexConnect local switching WLAN as DNS ACL is not supported for locally switched traffic

 Note: If running WLC 8.4+ code then the captive portal bypass can be enabled per WLAN instead of globally.
-It still does not allow administrator to configure both CNA enabled guest access and dual-SSID on the same WLAN, but allows them to enable captive portal bypass selectively per WLAN instead of controller wide.
+It still does not allow administrator to use a single WLAN for both CNA enabled guest access and employee BYOD, but allows them to enable captive portal bypass selectively per WLAN instead of controller wide.

 (Optional) Disable captive portal bypass